2026 made one thing obvious: chat demos don’t survive production

 }

-This structure makes compliance, debugging, and product analytics dramatically easier.
-It also sets you up for multi-model routing later, because you can compare costs and outcomes per run.
+Structured runs make compliance, debugging, and product analytics dramatically easier.
+They also make model routing and A/B testing possible because you can compare outcomes per run, not vibes per prompt.

-- Define workflows as versioned specs: inputs, outputs, tools, permissions, success criteria.
+- Spec workflows as versioned contracts: inputs, outputs, tools, permissions, success criteria.

-- Constrain output with schemas (JSON, function calling) and validate at boundaries.
+- Constrain outputs with schemas (JSON/function calling) and validate at every boundary.

-- Add gates: confidence thresholds, policy checks, and human-in-the-loop for irreversible actions.
+- Gate actions: policy checks, thresholds, and human review for irreversible steps.

-Table 2: Production readiness checklist for agent workflows (what to ship before you scale)
+Table 2: Production readiness checklist for agent workflows (what to ship before scaling)

 | Area | Minimum requirement | Owner | Ship gate |